Irish cream Bundt cake with chocolate chips

 For this simple Bundt cake, we’re using common pantry ingredients.
 You probably have everything you need, maybe even the Irish liqueur!

-- Flour – regular, all purpose flour
+• Flour – Regular, all purpose flour is perfect here.

-- Chocolate chips – use whatever you have or prefer.
+• Chocolate chips – Use whatever you have or prefer.
 I used bittersweet chips.

-- Baking powder – check the date to make sure it is not expired.
+• Baking powder – Check the date to make sure it is not expired.

-- Irish cream liqueur
+• Irish cream liqueur

-- Cream – heavy cream, also called double cream.
+• Cream – Heavy cream, also called double cream.

-- Oil – a neutral oil like canola or grapeseed will help baked goods retain moisture.
+• Oil – A neutral oil like canola or grapeseed will help baked goods retain moisture.

 Pro tip: Weigh your flour.
 This is by far the most accurate way to measure flour.

 Making a Bundt cake is no different than making any cake recipe, but I will say the one thing that is extra important is attention to detail when it comes to flouring the cake pan.
+A Bundt pan has crevices and places where cake batter can stick.
+Take your time and do a very thorough job.
+The extra few minutes you spend here will guarantee successful unmolding later.

-- Whisk dry ingredients together in a bowl and set aside.
+1. Whisk dry ingredients together in a bowl and set aside.

-- Cream butter and sugar in mixer.
+2. Cream butter and sugar in mixer.

-- Add eggs, one at a time.
+3. Add eggs, one at a time.

-- Add remaining ingredients, except chocolate chips.
+4. Add remaining ingredients, except chocolate chips.

 5. Fold in chocolate chips with a rubber spatula.